pxheim/zettelkasten/workshop-residues-time-uncertainty-and-change-in-software-architecture.md

 You don't get to control time, change and uncertainty.
 You need to deal with it and work around it.

-What is your unit of software architecture.
+What is your unit of software architecture?
+It depends on what "level" you are on.
+Business might have "features" as their unit, whereas a developer will think about "services".
+Design and developers do the same thing.
+You cannot take a design and break it down into services without some form of mapping.

+Proposed new unit for software engineering is **residue**.